noke-inc/noke-core-api-documentation/README.md

 ## Firmware Update

-Updating the firmware on a Noke device is a two-step process:
+Updating the firmware on a Nokē device is a two-step process:

 1. Put the device into firmware update mode
 2. Send the firmware file to the device

+See [above](#updating-lock-firmware) for more detail on the process

 ### Firmware Update Mode

-To place a Noke device into firmware update mode, make a request to the **fwupdate** endpoint.
-This endpoint functions similarly to the **unlock/** endpoint, but instead of unlocking the lock, returns a command that places the lock into firmware update mode.
+For the lock to accept new firmware it must be in firmware update mode.
+The **fwupdate/** request below functions similarly to the **unlock/** endpoint, but instead of unlocking the lock, it returns a command that places the lock into firmware update mode.

 [back to top](#overview) / [API TOC](#api)
 <br/>